mbcrump/awesome-security/README.md

 - [Bash Scripting](https://ryanstutorials.net/bash-scripting-tutorial/) and [linux Basics](https://ryanstutorials.net/linuxtutorial/) Learn basic shell scripting and some more useful linux commands
 - [Regular Expressions](https://tryhackme.com/room/catregex) Learn how to use regular expressoins
 - [Linux Find Command](https://tryhackme.com/room/thefindcommand) Tryhackme room to learn linux find command
+- [Nullbyte Linux Basics](https://null-byte.wonderhowto.com/how-to/linux-basics/) Learn linux-basics by reading these awesome articles which includes command-line basics to all the way over to linux boot process
+- [Kali Linux Revealed](https://kali.training/lessons/introduction/) A free course by Offensive Security, which will teach you about kali and linux in general
   <br />

 > Test your knowledge